winifredf/mechanics-of-migrations-onl01-seng-ft-030220/README.md

 1. Create, connect to, and manipulate a SQLite database using ActiveRecord.

 ## Setup

-We're going to use the `activerecord` gem to create a mapping between our database and model.
-Clone down this lesson and code-along to get to the solution.

-## Migrations

-From [the _RailsGuides_ section on Migrations][guide-migrations]:

 > Migrations are a convenient way for you to alter your database in a structured
 > and organized manner.
 You could edit fragments of SQL by hand but you would
 > then be responsible for telling other developers that they need to go and run